SELECTING THE RIGHT EQUIPMENT

 How do I adjust the volume?

-The Firecom 30XX a 30XXR system has touch pad style volume controls mounted on the face of the intercom, along with LED volume indicators.
+The Firecom 5000D system has touch pad style volume controls mounted on the face of the intercom, along with LED volume indicators.
 In addition to the system volume, each headset is equipped with individual volume controls.

 Can we listen to music on our headsets?

-Yes, Firecom intercoms are equipped with an auxiliary input on the 3000C and 30XXR series for stereos or scanners, as well as an auxiliary output that can be connected to a digital recording device.
+Yes, Firecom intercoms are equipped with an auxiliary input on the 5000D series for cell phones, as well as an auxiliary output that can be connected to a digital recording device.

 Why does Firecom mount the radio transmit button on the headset?